korlibs-archive/korio/README.md

 Korio includes an open base NodeVfs to support node based vfs like in-memory vfs.

+### S3Vfs (Amazon S3 Vfs)

+In the korio-ext-amazon-s3 submodule, there is a Amazon S3 Client without external dependencies that is implemented as a VFS for convenience.

 ### PathInfo

 Korio includes a PathInfo utility integrated with VfsFile in order to obtain path information (folder, basename, extension...)